yuenm18/ooxml-viewer-vscode/README.md

 After adding the file extension, restart VS Code and right click on the file to open and select "Open OOXML File" to view and edit it's contents.

+## Extension Settings

+This extension contributes the following variables to the [settings](https://code.visualstudio.com/docs/customization/userandworkspace):

+- `ooxmlViewer.preserveComments`: Boolean, determines if comments will be preserved in XML or removed on save.
+Defaults to true.

 ## Release Notes

 Please see the [Changelog](CHANGELOG.md)